 (* this post may contain affiliate links)

-Jorge: The Jesuits and the Dirty War
+The Jesuits, the Pope and the Dirty War

 Bergoglio spent his first few years with the Society of Jesus teaching and studying at universities.
 He rose quickly within the hierarchy and became Provincial Superior of Argentina by the time he was 36 years old.
 Later on, Bergoglio attributed missteps and an over-authoritarian style during this controversial time of his career to his age and inexperience.